 After EGTRRA, the Pension Protection Act of 2006 came along, which made permanent the provisions of EGTRRA (originally these were set to expire in 2010), as well as providing methods for employers to automatically enroll employees in the plans and choose default investments.
 The purpose of these provisions was to bolster participation in 401(k) plans and facilitate the best used of these plans.

 Most recently, the 2013 American Taxpayer Relief Act (ATRA) provided a method for converting “regular” 401(k) account funds to Roth 401(k) accounts – previously, a participant in a 401(k) plan could only convert funds from a regular account to a Roth account if he or she was in a position to otherwise distributed funds from the account.
 Generally this means that the employee/participant has left the job associated with the 401(k) or has reached a retirement age set by the plan administrator.
-With the new rules provided by ATRA, these conversions could be undertaken by a currently-employed participant of any age.An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+With the new rules provided by ATRA, these conversions could be undertaken by a currently-employed participant of any age.A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
+If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.